P

 Description & Size

 Palaeophis is an extinct type of sea snake that lived during the Eocene Epoch, approximately 56-33.9 million years ago.
-It is known from fossilized remains that have been found in various locations around the world, including North America, Europe, and Africa.
-It was a large, aquatic snake that lived in shallow seas and coastal environments.
+Its fossilized remains that have been found all over the world, including North America, Europe, and Africa.
+It was a large water snake that lived in shallow seas and coastal environments.
 Different species of Palaeophis ranged in length from 4 to 40 feet.
 The largest examples would have been as long as a school bus!
-They likely fed on fish and other marine animals, possibly including ancient whales.
+They fed on fish and other marine animals, possibly including ancient whales.
+Based on studies of the vertebrae of this species, scientists think it had a faster metabolism and growth rate than modern snakes.
+Palaeophis is thought to be closely related to modern pythons and boas.

 Palaeophis Evolution and History